evermeer/EVReflection/README.md

 - Parsing objects based on NSObject to and from a dictionary. (also see the XML and .plist samples!)
 - Parsing objects to and from a JSON string.
 - Support NSCoding function encodeWithCoder and decodeObjectWithCoder
 - Supporting Printable, Hashable and Equatable while using all properties.
-(Support for Set in Swift 1.2)
 - Mapping objects from one type to an other
 - Support for property mapping, converters, validators and key cleanup